Aliases for CAPN13 Gene

 GeneCards Summary for CAPN13 Gene

 CAPN13 (Calpain 13) is a Protein Coding gene.
-Among its related pathways are Apoptosis Pathway.
-GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPN9.
+Diseases associated with CAPN13 include Exudative Vitreoretinopathy 2, X-Linked and Coffin-Siris Syndrome 1.
+Among its related pathways are Degradation of the extracellular matrix and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
+An important paralog of this gene is CAPN14.

 Probable non-lysosomal thiol-protease.